The Latest: Wall Street and US trading partners worldwide react to Trump's latest tariffs

 Here's the latest:

-Stocks are rising on Wall Street Thursday, even as Trump’s latest tariffs kicked into effect on dozens of countries.
+Wall Street is mixed after President Donald Trump’s latest tariffs took effect on dozens of countries.

-The S&P 500 was 0.5% higher in early trading and sitting just a bit below its record, which was set late last month.
-The Dow Jones Industrial Average was up 254 points, as of 9:31 a.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 edged down by 0.1% after climbing earlier in the day to the edge of its record, which was set late last month.
+The Dow Jones Industrial Average was down 330 points, or 0.7%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

 Worries are still high that Trump’s tariffs are damaging the economy, particularly after last week’s worse-than-expected report on the job market.
-But hopes for coming cuts to interest rates by the Federal Reserve and a torrent of stronger-than-expected profit reports have been overshadowing the concerns on Wall Street, at least for now.
+But hopes for coming cuts to interest rates by the Federal Reserve and a torrent of stronger-than-expected profit reports from big U.S. companies have somewhat offset the concerns, at least for now.
+Lower interest rates can give the economy and investment prices a boost, though the downside is that they can also push inflation higher.

 ‘No hire/no fire’ trend persists in the US labor market